Aki0x137/Obsidian-Backups/Distributed-Systems-Cohort/Thinking Concurrency.md

 ## Moore's Law:
 Moore's Law stated that the number of transistors on a microchip would double roughly every two years, leading to exponential growth in processing power.

 So, the same software written in let's say in year 1999, would perform better, when it runs on a better processor, created in 2010.
 Improvement in single thread performance(hardware improvements), led to automatic improvement in performance of software without any change.
+This phenomenon of system's ability to handle growing demands by adding resources or improvement is underlying hardware it runs on is called Architectural scalability.

 However, Moore's Law held true till last decade(early 2020s) but is now nearing its physical limits.
 Transistors are approaching atomic size, making further miniaturisation difficult.
 With slower growth in core speed, developers can no longer solely rely on Moore's Law for performance gains.